 El Ali et al v.
 Sessions et al Case No. 8:18-cv-02415-PX was assigned to District Court Judge Paula Xinis of the United States District Court, District of Maryland.
 Judge Xinis issued an order on November 2, 2018 approving Defendants' Joint Motion to Set Briefing Schedule and Page Limits for Official Capacity Defendants' Anticipated Motion to Dismiss.
 The Defendant federal agencies filed a Motion to Dismiss the lawsuit on December 14, 2018.

 Florida Family Association has prepared an email for you to send to encourage District Judge Paula Xinis to make public safety the priority and keep air travel safe in El Ali et al v.
-Sessions et al.
+Sessions et al by dismissing this case before it goes to a jury.

 To send your email, please click the following link, enter your name and email address then click the "Send Your Message" button.
 You may also edit the subject or message text if you wish.

 Click here to send your email to encourage District Judge Paula Xinis to make public safety the priority and keep air travel safe in El Ali et al v.
-Sessions et al.
+Sessions et al by dismissing this case before it goes to a jury.

 District Court Judge Paula Xinis